 If you have questions about your health insurance and whether it offers enough coverage, check out these frequently asked questions from the zorgverzekeringslijn, an organization that specializes in health insurance for international students.

 To help you with your arrival in the Netherlands, Student Services is hosting a series of webinars.
 We'll bring you up to speed with the latest on your municipality registration, student card, residence permit, health insurance, and quarantine during these webinars.
 You'll also have the opportunity to chat with staff and ask your questions.

-Every few weeks, you will receive a Start Newsletter full of practical information as well as nice-to-know items to keep you updated in these challenging times.
-You can find all previous editions here.
 We wish you the best of luck with your preparations and we look forward to welcome you in Amsterdam.